team-started/base/app/backend/packages/starter_freya/frontend/readme.md

 see: `fractal.config.js`, `tsconfig.json`, `settings.webpack.js`

+#### Folders
+A Folder always needs to be written in plural "buttons", because of namespacing issues.

 ### Developer Settings
 Developer settings can be done in `developer.config.js`.
 First duplicate `developer.config.js.tmpl` and rename it to `developer.config.js`.